jamespole/cellsites/nz/auk/ōrākei/saint-heliers.md

 Only three and a half months later and more changes!
 Vodafone has finally deployed antennas for mobile services, the first time they have done so after more than a decade at this site.
 2degrees and Woosh's antennas remain unchanged.
-Vodafone has replaced the dish for the St Heliers Bay link with a new one.
+Vodafone has replaced the dish for the [Saint Heliers Bay](saint-heliers-bay) link with a new one.
 That dish would later be decommisioned after they relocated the cell site at the other end to a line-fed site.
 The dish for the Glendowie link has gone now becasuse by that point the Glendowie site had been decommissioned.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Cr%C4%81kei/20160107-173252.jpg)